 Note: Some people experience dryness with coconut oil.
 If symptoms don’t abate or get worse, discontinue use.

 For this second nursing balm, you’ll need:

-Combine these in a glass jar or pitcher and set in a pan half filled with water, until melted together, then pour into containers.
+Combine these in a glass jar or pitcher and set in a pan half filled with water, until melted together.
+Stir several times as it cools, then spoon or pour into containers.
 (See Violet Leaf Balm post for further details, if needed.)

-You can also chill this balm, then whip it with a mixer until light and fluffy to make a cream-like consistency.
+You can also chill the melted balm mixture, then whip it with a mixer until light and fluffy to make a cream-like consistency.